MaCoZu/Website/README.md

-# how to setup a tailwindscss project with vite
+# how to setup a tailwindscss project with vite and deploy on github pages

 ## vite and tailwindscss setup
 go to a new folder for the project run this command - choose `'vanilla'`

 `npm create vite@latest`